bertjiazheng/Structured3D/data_organization.md

 ```
 which follows the order of layout.

-**Camera location (`camera_xyz.txt`)**: For each panoramic image, we only store the camera location in global coordinates.
+**Camera location for panorama (`camera_xyz.txt`)**: For each panoramic image, we only store the camera location in global coordinates.
 The direction of the camera is always along the negative y-axis.
 Global coordinate system is arbitrary, but the z-axis generally points upward.